audiocable/buildaverse-frontend/devlog.md

 ### May 4, 2022
 `ID:004` `author:tor` `date:2022-05-04`\
-Created dropdown menu for notifications.
+Created dropdown menu for notifications , trades.
 Worked on collopasing nav sections for mobile.
 Added desperately needed comments to code.